 SIDENOTE.
 Besides DigiCash, two other electronic cash systems were previously created, b-money and Bit Gold (not to be confused with the Canadian company BitGold).
 But their developers were unable to ensure the safety and transparency of the transactions, so the projects were never completed.

 Almost ten years later, everything was going to change with the publication of a single whitepaper.

-3 months later, on the 3rd of January 2009, they released first bitcoin software, and Nakamoto mined its genesis block (the first bitcoin block) for a reward of 50 BTC.
+3 months later, on the 3rd of January 2009, they released the first Bitcoin software, and Nakamoto mined its genesis block (the first Bitcoin block) for a reward of 50 BTC.

 And thus, a new type of transaction was introduced.

 Unlike eCash, Bit Gold, and b-money, the Bitcoin was decentralized.
 This means that all its transactions were recorded and distributed across a vast network made up of millions of computers.

 The decentralization of Bitcoin meant that there was no central governing authority, such as a bank or a government.